RalphHightower/blog/_posts/2025/05/2025-05-16-SpringsteenLandOfHopeAndDreams.md

 layout: post
 tags: [media, Bruce Springsteen, Bruce Springsteen – YouTube channel, Land of Hope and Dreams / Bruce Springsteen, MSNBC, NBC News, HuffPost - Breaking News U.S. and World News / HuffPost, Rolling Stone, The Official Website of Taylor Swift, Eras Tour – Taylor Swift’s Self Titled Official Archive Site, The New Yorker, Esquire - Men’s Fashion Cocktails Politics Interviews and Women, Kid Rock, Ted Nugent, companies, American Federation of Musicians - Musicians standing together have the power. - Musicians standing together have the power., Elon Musk, Elon Musk, The Boring Company, Neuralink, SpaceX, Starlink, Tesla, Twitter, X, xAI, universities, foreign countries, United Kingdom Government, Manchester City Council Homepage, political parties, The Office of Kamala D. Harris, Democrat Party, Trump Party, States, The Official Web Site for The State of New Jersey, Federal Government, Constitution of the United States, Supreme Court of the United States (SCOTUS), US Courts, Federal Election Commission, Government Accountability Office (GAO), Department of State (DOS), US Agency for International Development (USAID), Office of Government Ethics (OGE), 2016 campaign, Department of Justice (DOJ), Securities and Exchange (SEC), Department of Treasury (Treasury), Joint Chiefs of Staff, Department of Defense (DOD), Air Force, 379th Air Expeditionary Wing, VC-25 - Air Force One > Air Force > Fact Sheet Display, Congress, Senate, House of Representatives, President of the United States (POTUS), Ronald Reagan Presidential Library & Museum / Ronald Reagan, President Barack Obama, President Joe Biden, White House (WH), Trump Grift, Donald J Trump, Department of Government Efficiency (DOGE), The Mar-a-Lago Club, $TRUMP, $MELANIA, President Donald Trump (45), President Donald Trump (47), President Trump Administration (47), Addressing Risks from Chris Krebs and Government Censorship – The White House.
 April 9 2025, Fact Sheet –  President Donald J. Trump Addresses Risks from Chris Krebs and Government Censorship – The White House.
 April 9 2025, Ending The Weaponization Of The Federal Government.
 Presidential Actions.
 January 20 2025, Restoring Freedom Of Speech And Ending Federal Censorship.
 Presidential Actions.
 January 20 2025, Additional Measures to Combat Anti-Semitism – The White House.
 January 29 2025, Fact Sheet –  President Donald J. Trump Takes Forceful and Unprecedented Steps to Combat Anti-Semitism – The White House.
 January 30 2025, Donald J. Trump Presidential Library, Trump Library Foundation, grift, politics, protest, music]
 categories: [Bruce Springsteen]
-date: 2025-05-18 9:57 AM
+date: 2025-05-19 5:54 PM
 excerpt: "There’s some very weird, strange and dangerous shit going on out there right now.
 In America, they are persecuting people for using their right to free speech and voicing their dissent.
 This is happening now.
 In America, the richest men are taking satisfaction in abandoning the world’s poorest children to sickness and death.
 This is happening now.
 In my country, they’re taking sadistic pleasure in the pain they inflict on loyal American workers.
 They’re rolling back historic civil rights legislation that has led to a more just and plural society.
 They are abandoning our great allies and siding with dictators against those struggling for their freedom.
 They are defunding American universities that won’t bow down to their ideological demands.
 They are removing residents off American streets and, without due process of law, are deporting them to foreign detention centers and prisons.
 This is all happening now.
 A majority of our elected representatives have failed to protect the American people from the abuses of an unfit president and a rogue government.
 They have no concern or idea for what it means to be deeply American.
 The America l’ve sung to you about for 50 years is real and regardless of its faults is a great country with a great people.
 So we’ll survive this moment.
-Now, I have hope, because I believe in the truth of what the great American writer James Baldwin said.
+Now, I have hope, because I believe in the 07 of what the great American writer James Baldwin said.
 He said, “In this world, there isn’t as much humanity as one would like, but there’s enough.”
 Let’s pray."
 #image: 'BASEURL/assets/blog/img/.png'
 #description:
 #permalink: